Eearslya/AdventOfCode/README.md

-# AdventOfCode
+# Advent of Code
-My solutions to the Advent of Code in C.
+My solutions to the [Advent of Code](http://adventofcode.com/) in C.
+Everything in this repo is free to use and learn from.